What Happens When You Pull A Muscle?

 What Is A Pulled Muscle?

-A pulled muscle is another word for a strained muscle, and is the name for an injury of your muscle or tendon.
+A pulled muscle occurs when you experience an injury to your muscle or tendon.

 Your tendons are the tissues that attach your muscles to your bones.